trustgraph-ai/workbench-ui/docs/tech-specs/TAXONOMY.md

 - No dedicated UI for taxonomy management
 - Manual editing of complex hierarchical structures
 - Difficulty maintaining SKOS compliance
-- No assistance for content generation
+- No automated assistance for content generation
 - Limited validation of taxonomy consistency

 This specification addresses these gaps by providing a specialized interface that understands SKOS semantics while integrating with the existing configuration infrastructure.